psyche11/LatexFrame/README.md

 \end{document}
 ```

+As you see, the ``Sketch.cls`` file that I have written is an all-in-one pakage, it satisfies my daily writting requirements - including class papers, weekly report with mathmatical formulas or notes on some specific subject.
+I keep developing this file since 2015, and it's now able to switch between Chinese and English by option - ``CHN`` or ``ENG``.

 If you want to use it, just download the folder and write your tex file in ``sample.tex``.
 All the folders and files are prepared ready for your writting, including bibtex related files.

 Let's get started...